-There are approximately 21,286 vehicle design patents in the United States with Ford Motors holding 1,983 of them.
-Separately, Jaguar Land Rover holds 346.
-New-comer Tesla Motors holds 34 design patents.
+In sum, there are approximately 21,286 vehicle design patents in the United States with Ford Motors holding 1,983 of them.
+In addition, Jaguar Land Rover holds 346.
+Furthermore, new-comer Tesla Motors holds 34 design patents.

 Monitoring design patent grants is an opportunity to obtain early-access to technical features and designs before a company might otherwise release the information to the public.
 For example, Waymo received a design patent last month for a rear sensor housing:

 Notice that only the sensor is drawn in solid lines.
-Solid lines form the “claim” or “limitations” of the design patent.
-For there to be infringement of a design patent, anything in solid line must exist in similar form in the accused copy.
+Moreover, solid lines form the “claim” or “limitations” of the design patent.
+Consequently, for there to be infringement of a design patent, anything in solid line must exist in similar form in the accused copy.
 Where the lines are hatched (or broken), that is donated as “environment.”
 That means that those shapes and arrangement may change without affecting the infringement analysis.

-Design patents are likely the most under-utilized form of intellectual property protection in the United States.
-When Apple sued Samsung for infringing the iPhone with the Galaxy line of smartphones, the vast majority of the $400 million dollar verdict was derived from design patent liability for United States Patent Nos.
-D504889, D593087, D618677, and D604305.
-Those designs are reproduced below:
+Unquestionably, design patents are likely the most under-utilized form of intellectual property protection in the United States.
+For example, Apple sued Samsung for infringing the iPhone with the Galaxy line of smartphones.
+As a matter of fact, the vast majority of the $400 million dollar verdict came from design patent liability for United States Patents D504889, D593087, D618677, and D604305.
+Those designs are reproduced in detail below: